jldec/jldec.me/content/index.md

 Software engineer and technical EM/PM, with a passion for architecture at the leading edge.

-- I enjoy shipping product and working with diverse, brilliant people.
+- I like to ship product.
-- I am obsessive about simplifying user experiences.
+- I obsess about simplifying user experiences.
-- I am devoted to helping customers.
+- I live to learn.

 Find more details in my [resume](resume).
 Check out my [blog](blog).